 What does the Laie Hawaii cemetery, three Seattle radio stations, beef cattle, and investment retirement services all have in common?
 They are all different companies owned and operated by the Church of Jesus Christ of Latter-day Saints.
 Did you know that the church is the leading producer of peanuts and walnuts in the United States?
 That’s nuts!
 If you find that fascinating, you’ll be amazed to know that the church owns a catering company, a major TV channel, and an internet marketing company.
 From my estimations, the church owns and manages at least a hundred or so companies.

-Many media outlets have written about church-owned businesses, and paint the church as a large enterprise focused on becoming wealthy and acquiring vast amounts of real estate.
+Many media outlets have written about church-owned businesses, and paint the church as a large enterprise focused on becoming wealthy and acquiring vast amounts of premier properties fort lauderdale through realtors.
 Publications that have depicted the church as a wealthy organization trying to hoard money and wealth have missed the mark.
 When it comes to the church and their for-profit entities, money is simply a means to an end.
 The church has publicly stated that the businesses have a purpose to “serve the needs of the Church in accomplishing its mission.”
 The church’s short, yet broad statement indicates that the mission of the church is central to running these large corporate enterprises.
 However, the church’s short statement on their companies doesn’t shed much light on what I find interesting, which is business.
 Large organizations that are able to operate profitably and efficiently fascinate me, and based on our ward’s Young Men’s budget, I know the church runs a tight ship.

 Since the early pioneer days, the church has operated businesses.
 Early Mormon pioneers established the Deseret News to communicate what was going on at home and abroad with other Latter-day Saints.
 Brigham Young founded Zion’s Cooperative Merchantile Institution (ZCMI), which was considered to be the first department store.
 Early Mormon pioneers were also among the first to start farming and selling sugar beets, which has evolved into one of the church’s most longstanding businesses – farming and agriculture.